5 min read

 A practical application for the localization industry: Let's say you're using a neural machine translation system that represents words and phrases as vectors.
 Indexing structures organize these vectors efficiently.
 It's like having a well-organized library where you can quickly find books (or in this case, translations) on related topics.

-In practice: When your translation system is looking for similar phrases or sentences, it uses these indexing structures to narrow down the search quickly, rather than going through the entire database.
+In practice: When your translation system is looking for similar phrases or sentences, it uses these indexing structures to narrow down the search quickly, rather than going through the entire database. - Dimensionality reduction: Methods like PCA (Principal Component Analysis) or t-SNE can be used to reduce the dimensionality of vectors while preserving important information.

 A practical application for the localization industry: This is about simplifying complex data while keeping the most important information.